tmdtmd8588/beready-yolo/crawler_rad-haha/README.md

-Please copy and past this.
+Please copy and paste this.
 pip install -r requirements.txt